 The future of industrial maintenance and automation

 As new communication technology becomes available to businesses through infrastructure investment, it will enable some exciting opportunities for maintenance automation.
-By that, we do not mean an emergence of a large number of new automation opportunities, but significant efficiency and capability improvements to existing automation methods.
+By that, we do not mean an emergence of a large number of new automation opportunities, but significant efficiency and capability improvements to existing automation tools and methods.

 For example, 5G technology is upon us and offers a step-change in connectivity, providing good range and reliability with ultra-low latency.
-This will substantially increase our ability for real-time data gathering, monitoring, and analysis.
+This will substantially increase our ability for real-time data gathering, monitoring and analysis.
 As an added bonus, latency of one millisecond and below will support and improve all autonomous or remote maintenance activities.

 Prescriptive maintenance